tommiv/ngx_http_imgproc/readme.md

-This is nginx module for runtime image processing based on OpenCV.
+This is a nginx module for runtime image processing based on OpenCV.
 It has same basic features as [ngx\_http\_image\_filter\_module
-](http://nginx.org/en/docs/http/ngx\_http\_image\_filter\_module.html), plus provides some advanced configurations and implements a few filters, which can be potentially used in web.
+](http://nginx.org/en/docs/http/ngx\_http\_image\_filter\_module.html), plus provides some advanced configurations and implements a few filters, which can be potentially used on the web.
 Also OpenCV is pretty fast and can beat libgd, ImageMagick and, in some cases, even VIPS.
-Module is named ngx\_http\_imgproc, so I will call it just "IMP" hereafter.
+The module is named ngx\_http\_imgproc, so I will call it just "IMP" hereafter.

 **Things to know about IMP:**

-1. It is tested only by me.
-Every kind of trouble is possible: unexpected behavior, lack of features, misleading documents or even memory leaks.
+1. It is tested by me only.
+Every kind of trouble are possible: unexpected behavior, lack of features, misleading documents or even memory leaks.
 Therefore it's a good idea not to use it in production without a couple of days of testing.
 I would say IMP is in alpha stage now.

 2. Nginx architecture allows IMP to run really fast, but it is sensitive to heavy calculations.
 I hardly recommend to compile IMP as a separated nginx binary and run it as separated master process to avoid overall site slowdown in case of heavy image processing.